How to Grow Poppies

 How to grow Poppies

-There are around 70 species of Poppy but only a few tend to find themselves in our gardens.
-The annual poppies such as Field poppy, this is the red poppy often seen in the wild and also known as the corn poppy.
+There are around 70 species of Poppy but only a few are common planted in our gardens.
+The annual poppies such as Field poppy which is the red poppy often seen in the wild and also known as the corn poppy.
 These look lovely in the wild and wildflower settings with swathes of bright red.
 Recently, the annual ladybird poppy has become popular, not dissimilar to the field poppy but with ladybird type markings.
 There are two popular perennial poppies; Icelandic and Oriental.
-Common characteristics of Poppies is that they are generally easy to grow , with the exception of Meconopsis the Blue poppy.
+Common characteristics of Poppies is that they are generally easy to grow, with the exception of Meconopsis the Blue poppy.

 The one down side is that the leaves die back on the Oriental Poppy after flowering which can leave a gap in the border.
 To cover this the Poppy can be grown with Alchemilla, common name Lady's mantle, which produces attractive frothy sprays of foliage which would help to conceal the die back.
 One word of caution is that Alchemilla is a vigorous self seeder and can be difficult to contain.
 It is possible to get a second flush of flowers by cutting back the flower stems on Papaver Orientale as soon as it has flowered, cut right back to the ground level.Oriental poppies are suitable for the middle of the border, medium heis might around 45cm - 90cms.
 Oriental poppies are easy to grow and reliable flowering plants.